 (.8 mile round trip)

-A visually stimulating trail, Lost Pond leads to a verdant valley with wildflowers and ample wildlife watching opportunities.
+A visually stimulating trail, Lost Pond leads to a beautiful valley with wildflowers and ample wildlife watching opportunities.
 It's a great place to surround yourself with nature as you enjoy a restful pond setting.

 Trail #2 School Pond